 Already I have suggested that there is not some one manner or even some limited set of manners in which doctrines develop.
-In other words the intelligibility proper to developing rom doctrines is the intelligibility immanent in historical process.
+In other words the intelligibility proper to developing doctrines is the intelligibility immanent in historical process.
+One knows it, not by a priori theorizing, but by a posteriori research, interpretation, history, dialectic, and the decision of foundations.